FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system/index.md

 ### 4. Sponsor PowerPoint / Video {#sponsor-powerpoint}

-{% comment %}
 {: .note }
 It's important that you use the sponsor slideshow for your specific event, not the generic FIRST Suppliers slideshow or a draft version.
-{% endcomment %}

 - **Use the sponsor slideshow in your event folder**.
 For instructions on finding this, see [Google Drive Layout](../google-drive).
-- Drag the file from the folder in Explorer and drop it over vMix (it may take a few seconds to load in)
+- Drag the video file from the folder in Explorer and drop it over vMix (it may take a few seconds to load in).
+- The video already includes all necessary tweaks for your specific event and all FIRST sponsors.

+{% comment %}
 - Also drag in the 'FIRST SPONSOR 2026 captions_no audio' video from the FIRST Official Media > Videos folder
 - Go into the slideshow settings in vMix and set the transition to 5 seconds
 - Set up vMix so that neither input loops, and one ending triggers a transition into the other